umtate/formula-one-app/README.md

 - npm start

-To run end to end tests
+To run end to end tests while application is running on port 3000

 - npm run e2e